 When someone reports an accident or a near miss, it is important to talk about it openly and honestly.
 Don’t immediately draw the conclusion that it was the individuals fault, but rather talk it through and seek to understand how and why it happened.

 Even if it ends up being clear that the individual was at fault, you can still use this as an opportunity to improve accident prevention training for the future.
 Looking into these issues in an open and non-judgmental way is the best way to make long term safety improvements.

 In addition to taking away the stigma of reporting an injury, you also need to help build the employees confidence that these reports are taken seriously.
 The fact that many people assume that even if they report an injury there won’t be anything done about it is a big concern.
 With this in mind, you must take quick and public action on any reported injury.

 In many times, this can be a very simple solution.
 For example, if someone reports that they fell because of unevenness of the flooring in one area, make sure that it is addressed.
 You could have the floor replaced to solve the problem, or if that is not an option, at least use some type of floor marking to alert people to the potential danger.
-Safety floor tape (which you can find here) is an easy and inexpensive way to draw attention to an area, and it would show that the accident reporting was effective.
+Safety floor tape is an easy and inexpensive way to draw attention to an area, and it would show that the accident reporting was effective.

 Putting Safety First

 The thing that all of these tips have in common is that they can help to put safety first within the facility.
 Rather than always looking for someone or something to blame for each injury that takes place, it is better to simply look at ways to prevent it in the future.

 Most safety departments have a variety of different options at their disposal to help limit dangers, but they have to know about them first.
 For example, using safety signs in areas that are prone to having items drop from above is a great idea, but it will never be put in place if the safety team doesn’t know that there is a problem.
 With this in mind, do all you can to help encourage the reporting of injuries in your workplace.